niteshraj2310/Agroforestry/README.md

-## Why is it always hot in the corner of a room?
-Because a corner is 90 degrees.
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.